berwynhoyt/lua-yottadb/blog/lua-efficiency-blog.md

 # Making lua–yottadb Fast

-**TLDR:** YottaDB[^yottadb] is a fast and clean database and it deserves a Lua API that is as fast as possible.
+**TLDR:** YottaDB is a fast and clean database and it deserves a Lua API that is as fast as possible.
 This article discusses how we improved [lua-yottadb](https://github.com/anet-be/lua-yottadb) to go ~4× as fast when looping through database records, and a stunning 47× as fast when creating Lua objects for database nodes, plus other improvements ([results here](https://github.com/anet-be/mlua/tree/master/benchmarks#lua-yottadb-v12-compared-with-v21)).
 Low-hanging fruit aside, the biggest (and trickiest) improvement was caching the node's subscript array in the Lua object that references a specific database node.
 Finally, [porting to other language wrappers](#portability-python-etc) is discussed, as well as a tentative thought on how YDB might support an [even faster API](#ydb-api-overhead-a-suggestion).
 Along the way we [learned numerous things](#lessons) that might help someone port these efficiencies to other languages.

 ---

 I had recently released v1.0 of lua-yottadb,[^mlua] a syntax upgrade to a tool that gives Lua easy access to YottaDB.
 Then in Oct 2022, I got my first user: [Alain Descamps](https://github.com/AlainDsc), of the Antwerp University Library (sponsors of MLua), and a heavy user of YottaDB.
 An actual user.
 Brilliant!

 But the euphoria didn't last long.
-Mere hours later, I got Alain's first benchmark: Lua was 4 times slower than the built-in language ([M](https://en.wikipedia.org/wiki/MUMPS)) at simply traversing (counting) database records on our dev server.
-Even worse, when run on my local PC's database, Lua was [8 times slower than M](https://github.com/anet-be/mlua/tree/master/benchmarks#comparison-with-m).
+Mere hours later, I got Alain's first benchmark: Lua was 1/4 of the speed of YottDB's native language ([M](https://en.wikipedia.org/wiki/MUMPS)) at simply traversing (counting) database records on our dev server.
+Even worse, when run on my local PC's database, Lua was [1/8th the speed of M](https://github.com/anet-be/mlua/tree/master/benchmarks#comparison-with-m).
 Grrr…  So I embarked on what I thought would be a 5-day pursuit of efficiency … but it took 25 days!
-Nevertheless, I did get the dev server's Lua time down from 4× to 1.3× the speed of M. A very nice result.
+Nevertheless, I did get the dev server's Lua time down from 4× to 1.3× the duration of M. A very nice result.

 ## What was the problem?